 (b) following an evaluation of the results, update the count of passed results 'p' and the count of failed results 'f';

-(c) check whether a decision is reached with the procedure described
+(c) check whether a decision is reached with the procedure described in paragraph 6.5.2.1.

-The decision depends on the cumulative sample size 'n', the passed and failed result counts 'p' and 'f'.
+6.5.2.1.
+The decision depends on the cumulative sample size 'n', and the passed and failed result counts 'p' and 'f'.
 For the decision on a pass/fail of a verification sample the responsible authority shall use the decision chart in Table 5.
 The chart indicates the decision to be taken for a given cumulative sample size 'n' and failed count result 'f'.